Find Trade Colleges

 Fast Food Cook

-What is a Fast Food Cook?
+What Does it Take to Be a Fast Food Cook?

-Career Description Prepare and cook food in a fast food restaurant with a limited menu.
+Occupation Description Prepare and cook food in a fast food restaurant with a limited menu.
 Duties of these cooks are limited to preparation of a few basic items and normally involve operating large-volume single-purpose cooking equipment.

 • Mix ingredients, such as pancake or waffle batters.